Isaiah 17 – The Burden Against Syria and Israel

 And the lot of those who rob us.

 a.
 God will rebuke them: When God brings the rush of nations against Israel, it doesn’t mean that the nations He uses to judge will be walking right with Him and exempt from judgment.
 Instead, God will rebuke them and they will flee far away.
-God can use one sinner to judge another, and then judge the sinner He just used!
+God can use one sinner to judge another, and then judge the sinner He just used.

 b.
 This is the portion of those who plunder us: This is a comforting principle: Even in the midst of judgment, God shows mercy.
 As bad as it was going to be for Israel, it could have been worse.
-Instead, God will allow it for a time, then He would rebuke those attacking Israel.
+Instead, God would allow it for a time, then He would rebuke those attacking Israel.
 Israel was not at the mercy of circumstances or their enemies; they were at the mercy of God.

 (c) 2021 The Enduring Word Bible Commentary by David Guzik – firstname.lastname@example.org